 The Law states that children should arrive at school on time, every day.
 The school doors open at 8.50am and the expectation is that pupils should be ready to learn at 9.00am.
-Poor punctuality is unacceptable and persistent lateness, ie after the close of registration at 9.15am may be marked as an unauthorised absence, leaving parents/carers at risk of legal action.
-Families who are persistently late are brought to the attention of the headteacher who will determine whether further action should be taken.
+Poor punctuality is unacceptable and persistent lateness, whereby a pupil arrives after the close of registration at 9.15am may be marked as an unauthorised absence, leaving parents/carers at risk of legal action.
+Families who are persistently late are brought to the attention of the Headteacher who will determine whether further action should be taken.